aledomyy/EconomicComplexity/README.md

 # EconomicComplexity
-Measuring diverse indicators of Economic Complexity in Mexico at an state level, using R package 'EconomicComplexity'.
+Measuring diverse indicators of Economic Complexity in Mexico at a state level, using the R package 'EconomicComplexity'.